 We marvelled at the huge wine press (15,000 litres), and at the lovely north facing tasting room in the Arabian influenced ‘visitor centre’.
 There we tasted a series of wines that were clean, fresh, interesting and complex, and of a quality that was really impressive given the scale at which they operate.
 No wonder perhaps as the legendary consultant oenologist Giacomo Tachis advises the estate.

 A somewhat riotous tasting ensued with 13 wines, a lot of shouting amongst the Fina family and a desperate bid to keep on schedule.
 An unexpected and enormous pre light lunch spread appeared but we seemed to manage!

-On Tour 3 I tried something different: Vini Baracco is a small, eleven hectare estate that produces most of its wines without adding sulphites.
+Vini Baracco is a small, eleven hectare estate that we visited in 2017.
+It produces most of its wines without adding sulphites.
 This added a fascinating twist to our tour as we discovered an intriguing new range of aromas and tastes.
 Using the technique of slightly extending the skin contact with the fermenting juice the colours of the wine were deeper than expected.